canjs/can-validate-validatejs/can-validate-validatejs.md

 ## Usage

 A validator can be created either for a single value or for many values.
+More information on how to configure constraints can be found [here](https://validatejs.org/#validators).

 ### Single value validation